Glenelg, South Australia: Demographics

 The 2016 Census by the Australian Bureau of Statistics counted 3,349 persons in Glenelg on the night of the census.
 The majority of residents are of Northern European descent, and almost two-thirds of residents are at least second generation Australian.
 Glenelg is a predominantly Christian community, with common affiliations, in descending order, Catholic, Anglican, no religion and Uniting.

 The age distribution of Glenelg residents is skewed upwards more so than that of the Australian population.
 26.4% of persons were 65 years or older in 2001, compared to the Australian average of 12.6%.
 20.4% of persons were younger than 25 years, compared to the Australian average of 34.5%.

 Transport

 The suburb is bordered by Anzac Highway, (the road link to the Adelaide city centre), to the north, Brighton Road to the west and Pier Street to the south.
 Jetty Road is the main shopping strip in the suburb, and runs down the middle.
 Adelaide Metro operates several bus services from Glenelg to various destinations including the central business district and Adelaide Airport.
 The local council operates a free loop bus service in the area.

-Glenelg is the terminus of the Glenelg tram line, which runs from Moseley Square, along Jetty Road though Glenelg, to the Adelaide Entertainment Centre.
+Glenelg is the terminus of the Glenelg tram line, which runs from Moseley Square, along Jetty Road through Glenelg, to the Adelaide Entertainment Centre.
 The route dates back to 1873.